Why the Rule Changes Real Estate Workflows

 As the residential real estate reporting rule becomes part of routine operations, many firms will face an adjustment period.

-The biggest challenge is not just compliance—it is managing the process efficiently while meeting evolving reporting requirements.
+The biggest challenge is managing the process efficiently while meeting evolving reporting requirements.

 Rather than replacing existing systems, the focus is on reducing friction in a process that is becoming increasingly structured.